Sunday, 21 December 2025

 I feel annoyed when I read about things like the above because I don’t talk about most of what I experience because people mock.
 They need science to ‘prove’ things.
 Then the world catches up with me and I wish I’d had the courage to speak sooner.

-Then the emergency services arrived and spent about an hour by the side of the road trying to revive him.
-Then they took him to hospital and tried some more with bigger machines.
-When they pronounced him dead, I was relieved.
-And that’s something I’ve never admitted before.
+When they stopped trying and pronounced him dead, I was almost relieved as the resuscitation attempts were gruesome.
+I was also unsurprised.
+And that’s something else I’ve never admitted before.
 He wanted to go.
 It was his time to go.
-He was removing himself for the moment so that I could learn.
+He was removing himself for the moment so that I could learn without pressure.
+(My grief had yet to kick in.)

 And none of that is what I intended to write in this post.
 I intended to tell you about another moving film from the Right to Roam campaigners.
 In September I directed you to a film about their mass trespass swim at Kinder Reservoir.
 This new film is about looking after a neglected river in East London and about what they call ‘wild service’.
-And I hope to tell you more about that too when I know more myself.
+And I hope to tell you more about that when I know more myself.

 Sunset last week as I walked home with Ellie